Prep Slate

 Shop

 Every ingredient on the week, totaled and combined, deduplicated by the unit, not the word.
 Two recipes that both want a yellow onion become one line.
-Bought items and pantry staples stay remembered between sessions.
+Bought items stay in a checked-off pile until you clear them, and pantry staples you already have are easy to skip.

-Where it stopsCombining works when units agree.
-A cup here and a splash there stay on their own lines rather than guessing at a total you would not trust.
+Where it stopsTotals only add up when units agree.
+A cup here and a splash there share a line, but the list will not guess at a combined amount you would not trust.

 Ready to try it?